ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 The other thing you can do is have your eyes wide open regarding pain points.
 A quick web search will reveal an enormous amount of Rust enthusiasm and advocacy, however, it's also useful to contrast this with more sober criticism.

+**Deadlocks and Memory Leaks**
 An interesting limitation relates to the often advertised feature of "fearless concurrency".
 This refers to the idea that Rust's memory safety and avoidance of data races extends to multi-threading races as well.
 While true, and very powerful, deadlocked threads do not violate memory safety provability rules, thus fearless concurrency does not extend to [deadlocks](https://doc.rust-lang.org/book/ch16-03-shared-state.html#similarities-between-refcelltrct-and-mutextarct).

 Another interesting limitation is memory leaks.
 Similar to deadlocks, Rust provability rules do not consider a memory leak to be a memory safety issue.
 And while Rust provides a number of useful tools to aid in memory/resource management such as reference counting, leaks are still possible, for example, via [reference count cycles](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html).

+**GUIs**
+Similarly, the state of the Rust GUI ecosystem appears to be still evolving since traditional UI design patterns born out of the OOP/inheritance world require replacement with patterns better suited to Rust's strengths.
+Several discussions about this can be found online but here are a couple to give you the flavour: [Why is Building a UI in Rust so hard?](https://www.reddit.com/r/programming/comments/114cknb/why_is_building_a_ui_in_rust_so_hard/) and [Advice for the next dozen Rust GUIs](https://raphlinus.github.io/rust/gui/2022/07/15/next-dozen-guis.html).

+**General Surveys**
-As far as known pain points are concerned, Rust has had three major editions so far: Rust 2015, Rust 2018, and Rust 2021.
-The following is an interesting analysis written in 2018 that describes many of the early pain points and refinements that were introduced to address them: [*Things Rust Doesn't Let You Do*](https://medium.com/@GolDDranks/things-rust-doesnt-let-you-do-draft-f596a3c740a5).
-Interestingly, a number of items that were identified then are still issues today.
+The following is an interesting analysis written in 2018 (Rust has had three major editions so far: Rust 2015, Rust 2018, and Rust 2021) that describes many of the early pain points and refinements that were introduced to address them: [*Things Rust Doesn't Let You Do*](https://medium.com/@GolDDranks/things-rust-doesnt-let-you-do-draft-f596a3c740a5).
+Much has been addressed since then but interestingly, a number of items that were identified then are still issues today.

 More recently, in 2023 we find non-trivial pain points do still exist, consider this article: [*When Rust Hurts*](https://mmapped.blog/posts/15-when-rust-hurts.html).

-Also, the state of the Rust GUI ecosystem appears to be still evolving.
-[DAW Frontend Development Struggles](https://billydm.github.io/blog/daw-frontend-development-struggles/)

 ## Recognize the Tension between "Machine Provable Memory Safety" and other Characteristics